timescale/docs/api/covariance.md

     method TEXT
 ) RETURNS DOUBLE PRECISION
 ```
-The covariance of the least squares fit line computed from a two-dimensional statistical aggregate.
+The covariance of the [least squares fit][least-squares] line computed from a two-dimensional statistical aggregate.

 The `method` determines whether you calculate a 'population' or 'sample' covariance.
 These values may be provided as their full names or may be abbreviated 'pop' or 'samp'.
 These